Main Courses

 Join the Conversation

-Tried this lasagna?
+Tried this ground beef lasagna?
 Share your customizations, perfect slice photos, or questions below!
-Rate 5-stars if it became your go-to and subscribe for more foolproof comfort food favorites.
+If you loved this recipe, you might also enjoy our hearty Classic French Onion Soup as a starter.
+Rate it 5-stars if it became your go-to and subscribe for more foolproof comfort food favorites.

 Share